 The Feedback User Info field is a User Info field that does not carry user specific information but carries feedback information.

-The Feedback User Info field is identified by an AID12 value of 2008 and is optionally present in a BSRP Trigger frame or a BSRP NTB Trigger frame that is generated by a UHR non-AP STA.
+The Feedback User Info field is identified by an AID12 value of 2008 and is optionally present in a BSRP NTB Trigger frame that is generated by a UHR non-AP STA.

-NOTE 1-An UHR AP does not use the value 2008 as an AID for any STA associated to it (see 35.15.1 (Basic EHT BSS operation) and 37.4 (UHR BSS operation)).
+NOTE 1-An UHR AP does not use the value 2008 as an AID for any STA associated to the AP (see 35.15.1 (Basic EHT BSS operation) and 37.4 (UHR BSS operation)).

 The format of the Special User Info field is defined in Figure 9-xxx (Feedback User Info field format).